Who will drive for McLaren in Formula 1?

 It wasn't until 1992 that the tide turned and Honda's engine proved to have been overtaken by other manufacturers.
 In 1994, Senna also left the team to join the better performing Williams.
 It was a career change that would eventually lead to his death during the San Marino GP.

 Return to the top

-In 2001 one the Finn leaves the team and another comes on board: Kimi Raikkonen replaces Mika Hakkinen, but it doesn't lead to better results.
-Despite a stream of victories, it is Fernando Alonso who won both titles with Renault in 2005, closely followed by Kimi Raikkonen in his McLaren.
+In 2001, one Finn left the team and another came on board.
+Kimi Raikkonen replaced Hakkinen, but it did not bring better results.
+Despite some victories, it was Fernando Alonso who won both titles with Renault in 2005, closely followed by Raikkonen in his McLaren.
 Two years later, Alonso tried to do the same with Mclaren by switching to the British team.
 However, the season would not turn out as the Spaniard had hoped.

 Honda-Alonso era 2.0

 Hamilton's departure to Mercedes in 2013 began another period of musical chairs at McLaren.
 First Sergio Perez took his seat.
 Then it replaced the Mexican with Magnussen.
 The Dane was allowed to leave after one race in 2015 due to the recruitment of Fernando Alonso.
 The Spaniard would stay longer this time, but again left disappointed.